How To Use A French Press (Tools, Tips, Ratios, And A Tutorial)

 2. Measure/Weigh your coffee grounds

 What you measure out depends largely on the size of your coffee press and the amount of coffee you want.
-I hope you used a coffee grinder to freshly grind your beans.
+I hope you used a good burr grinder for coffee press to freshly grind your beans.
 See the FAQ’s below for the right grind size.
 For the basic method, you want a medium-coarse grind but if you’re following the advanced bonus steps, you want a medium grind.

 Refer to the table below the instructions if you need to.
 For bonus points, measure your grinds using a scale rather than a spoon – here’s why.
 And here’s THE WHY in the video form: